The Problem

 Role and Team

 I stepped in as a contract UX Designer and Researcher alongside the CEO/Founding Product Designer.
-I took on the majority of the system design and visual design, while he led UX writing and contributed greatly to UI and UX design.
+Together we took on UX writing and design and research.
+After the core work was complete, I added the visual fit and finish.

 Research